Sole proprietorship in Germany: what it is and how to start one

 Who can start a sole proprietorship?

 Any adult of legal age can set up a sole proprietorship.
-As a rule, no special permits are required.
-However, for certain activities (such as crafts, gastronomy, or regulated professions), additional permits or proof may be necessary.
+Generally speaking, no special permits are required.
+However, for certain activities (such as crafts, gastronomy, or regulated professions), permits or proof may be necessary.

 Do I need to register in the commercial register?